Skip to Main Content

 2. Complete the FAFSA

-Students who wish to borrow a Federal Direct Loan must complete the FAFSA, the Free Application for Federal Student Aid.
-A new application must be received each year that you would like to apply for a loan.
-For courses taken from Summer 2024 through Spring 2025, choose the 2024-25 FAFSA.
+A new FAFSA must be received each year that you would like to apply for a loan.
+For courses taken from Summer 2025 through Spring 2026, choose the 2025-26 FAFSA.
 Click here to complete one now.

-Once you’ve completed your FAFSA you will need to complete a Master Promissory Note (MPN) with the Department of Education.
-Choose the form for "Direct Subsidized/Unsubsidized loan".
+First time borrowers must sign a Master Promissory Note (MPN) with the Department of Education.
+Select the form for "Direct Subsidized/Unsubsidized loan".
 Click here to complete the MPN now.

 Enrollment Status